iotaledger/data-marketplace/README.md

 There is an example config.json file in the src directory.
 Create a config.json file with the same structure.
 You can get the information in the Firebase getting started guide for your project.

+### Enable Google Authentication

+You need to enable Google Authentication in your Firebase project.

 ### To run for Development.

 ```javascript